Haydain Neale

 Haydain Neale (September 3, 1970 – November 22, 2009) was a Canadian singer-songwriter from Hamilton, Ontario.
-He was best known as the lead singer of Juno Award-winning band jacksoul.
+He was best known as the lead singer of the band jacksoul.
 Neale also served on the faculty of the Humber College Summer Songwriting Workshop and as president of the Songwriters Association of Canada.

 He starred in the commissioned jazz opera Québécité by George Elliot Clarke, which debuted at the Guelph Jazz Festival in 2003.
 Neale played Ovide Rimbaud, a Haitian-Québécois architect.

 Traffic accident

 Neale was involved in a traffic accident on Kennedy Road in Toronto on August 3, 2007, and was sent to hospital, when a Honda Civic collided with his Vespa scooter.
 He was shortly thereafter reported to be in critical condition.
 On August 18, 2007, it was reported that Neale had been in a coma since the accident occurred.
 The 20-year-old driver of the car was charged with making an unsafe turn and appeared in court on October 25.
 On October 1, jacksoul's official webpage announced that Neale was recovering and remained in hospital.
 Another posting on January 8, 2008 confirmed that his condition had continued to improve.